jaxankey/Sankey-Flashcards/README.md

-# Basic Sankey-Style Flashcards
+# Simple Sankey-Style Flashcards
-Turn any published google sheet into Sankey-style flashcards on any internet-connected device, and share your creation with an html link.
+Turn any published google sheet into Sankey-style flashcards and share your creation with an html link.

 # Getting Started